spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 .. image:: img/pass_input_txt_dc_properties.png
    :align: center

 At the bottom right part you will find a button.
-Press it to open the Data Connection's directory in your file folder.
+Press it to open the Data Connection's directory in your file explorer.
 It should be an empty folder at the moment.

 Now use whatever mechanism is available in your system to create a new